podenv/podenv/docs/discussions/dhall-configuration.md

-# Using dhall for configuration?
+# Using dhall for configuration

 Using dhall for podenv configuration might sound a bit hipster, however, it is effective for the following reasons: